-The EuroHPC JU is acquiring a large range of supercomputers (the EuroHPC supercomputers) which are located at and operated by supercomputing centres (Hosting Entities) in the Union.
+The EuroHPC JU is acquiring pre-exascale and petascale supercomputers (the EuroHPC supercomputers) which are located at and operated by supercomputing centres (Hosting Entities) in the Union.
 The supercomputing infrastructure deployed by EuroHPC, comprises a significant investment of the JU members (European Union and Participating States).
 The Joint Undertaking manages the Union's access time of these supercomputers.
-Access time is allocated to eligible European users according to the principles stated in Article 16(2) of the EuroHPC JU Council Regulation1.
+Access time is allocated to eligible European users according to the principles stated in Article 13 of the EuroHPC JU Council Regulation2.